MattMagg/ACUTIS/README.md

 # ACUTIS

-ACUTIS is an early stage concept currently represented by a collection of project documents.
+ACUTIS is an early stage concept currently represented by a collection of project documents and high level pseudocode modules.
+The specific implementation language may change as the system grows.
 This repository lays the groundwork for future development and organization of the idea.

 ## Available Documents